SCORE: A Unified Framework for Overshoot Refund in Online FDR Control: Retroactive Wealth Updates

 which is equivalent to saying that for any non-decreasing functions $f, g: \mathbb{R} \to \mathbb{R}$, we have

-\end{assumption} We refer to Assumption \ref{assum:cpqd} as the Conditional Positively Quadrant Dependent (CPQD) assumption.
-It formalizes the intuitive idea that the current evidence $e_j$ and the total number of discoveries $R_t$ are positively correlated.
-Specifically, a large observed $e$-value $e_j$ is more likely to trigger a rejection at step $j$, thereby directly increasing $R_t$.
-Furthermore, through the wealth update mechanism, such a rejection—or a large $e$-value that generates an overshoot refund—preserves or increases the available alpha-wealth.
-Increased wealth, in turn, leads to more permissive thresholds for future tests, facilitating additional discoveries.
-Consequently, $e_j$ and $R_t$ tend to be simultaneously large or simultaneously small.
-Detailed discussions of this assumption are deferred to Section \ref{sec:inde and mono}.
+\end{assumption} We refer to Assumption \ref{assum:cpqd} as the Conditional Positive Quadrant Dependence (CPQD) assumption.
+Intuitively, CPQD says that a larger current $e$-value should not make the final number of discoveries smaller.
+This aligns with the alpha-wealth mechanism: a large observed $e$-value $e_j$ is more likely to trigger a rejection at step $j$, directly increasing $R_t$; even when its main effect is through an overshoot refund, it preserves more alpha-wealth for future tests.
+The resulting larger wealth leads to more permissive future thresholds, making additional discoveries more likely.
+Thus, in the regimes targeted by SCORE$^+$, $e_j$ and $R_t$ tend to move in the same direction.

+Importantly, CPQD is only needed to justify the retroactive denominator used by SCORE$^+$; the basic SCORE algorithms in Section~\ref{sec:e-gai++} remain valid under conditional $e$-validity alone.
+Appendix~\ref{sec:inde and mono} shows that CPQD follows from independent $e$-values together with monotone threshold updates, a standard sufficient condition in online testing.
+This sufficient condition covers the canonical monotone alpha-investing setting and supports viewing CPQD as a mild dependence requirement for the retroactive update.

 While the CPQD assumption enables upgrades to all of the algorithms discussed above, the remainder of this section focuses on the LORD and SAFFRON variants, denoted as SCORE$^+$.
 We omit the explicit derivation of SCORE$^+$-LOND, given that e-LOND is a special case of e-LORD \cite{zhang2025egai}, and SCORE$^+$-LOND therefore follows directly as the corresponding special case of the SCORE$^+$-LORD procedure developed below.